-- (i) full funding to be available for all students sitting UKCAT; - (ii) the BMA to campaign against lifting the cap off top-up fees; - (iii) the restoration of free F1 accommodation or the provision of adequate financial compensation; - (iv) the BMA to raise these matters with the relevant government departments.
-(2009)
+Sensitivity: Internal use ii) calls on the government to improve tuition fee support for both undergraduate and graduate medical students beyond 2012, and mandates the BMA to lobby to ensure this is achieved.
+(2011) 1398.
+That this Meeting believes that embarking on a medical career is increasingly dependent on parental financial resources not on aspirations of the student.
+This is detrimental to diversity among medical applicants, especially in attracting applicants from lower socio-economic backgrounds.
+This Meeting calls for: (i) full funding to be available for all students sitting UKCAT; (ii) the BMA to campaign against lifting the cap off top-up fees; (iii) the restoration of free F1 accommodation or the provision of adequate financial compensation; (iv) the BMA to raise these matters with the relevant government departments.
+1399.
 That this Meeting recognises the need for medical students to sometimes study at hospitals distant from their medical school base, and that reimbursement of travel expenses differs between medical schools.

-We call upon the BMA to:

-- (i) bring this matter to the attention of the Medical Schools Council, and to highlight the financial consequences on medical students; - (ii) develop a guidance paper for medical schools concerning reimbursement of travel expenses; - (iii) discuss with the Medical Schools Council possible methods to equalise the situation between medical schools.

-1383. | That this Meeting:

-- (i) abhors the decision of the Students Loans Company to use the retail price index as its preferred inflation index, which means interest payable on student loans has doubled from 2.4% in 2006 to 4.8% in 2007; - (ii) recognises that this extra financial burden will be a key factor against widening participation and access to medicine; - (iii) urges the BMA to lobby all medical schools to raise awareness among their students about the current situation; - supports the Early Day Motion (EDM) 263 tabled in Westminster Parliament which expresses concern on this matter, and suggests that interest charged on student loans should either be abolished, or pegged at a maximum of one percent to ensure a fairer deal for students and maximise recruitment to higher education; - (v) supports the MSC's campaign to encourage all students to email their MPs to sign EDM 263 motion about widening access.

-1384.
-That this Meeting:
+We call upon the BMA to: (i) bring this matter to the attention of the Medical Schools Council, and to highlight the financial consequences on medical students; (ii) develop a guidance paper for medical schools concerning reimbursement of travel expenses; (iii) discuss with the Medical Schools Council possible methods to equalise the situation between medical schools.
+1400.
+That this Meeting: abhors the decision of the Students Loans Company to use the retail price index as its preferred inflation index, which means interest payable on student loans has doubled from 2.4% in 2006 to 4.8% in 2007; recognises that this extra financial burden will be a key factor against widening participation and access to medicine; urges the BMA to lobby all medical schools to raise awareness among their students about the current situation; supports the Early Day Motion (EDM) 263 tabled in Westminster Parliament which expresses concern on this matter, and suggests that interest charged on student loans should either be abolished, or pegged at a maximum of one percent to ensure a fairer deal for students and maximise recruitment to higher education; supports the MSC's campaign to encourage all students to email their MPs to sign EDM 263 motion about widening access.
+1401.
+That this Meeting: believes that rises in the fees that universities charge to students have a detrimental effect on the recruitment of students from disadvantaged backgrounds; condemns the UK government and the Scottish Executive for allowing English, Northern Irish and Welsh students studying in Scotland to be charged more tuition fees than their Scottish and EU colleagues;